ua-snap/alaska-wildfires/README.md

 The app depends on an upstream API.
 The location of this API can be changed by setting an environment variable:  `export VUE_APP_SNAP_API_URL=http://development.earthmaps.io/` as required.

+The file `src/assets/status.json` is intended to be updated by an external process (Prefect) which handling the data assimilation and backend updates.
+The version checked into the repository is suitable for testing.

 ## License

 This project is licensed under the [MIT License](LICENSE).